 One of the most common veneering problems is the tendency of the panel to warp after it is removed from the press.
 You can eliminate this issue by veneering both sides of the panel.
 A backer or balance veneer should be used on the reverse side of the substrate.
 This will even out the stress placed on the substrate as the glue dries and the veneer settles into its final position on the panel.
 Learn more about backer veneer use on this page.

 5: Vacuum Press the Panel for Best Results

 A vacuum press is the ideal tool for clamping veneer to a substrate because it applies evenly distributed pressure across the entire surface.
 If you do not have a vacuum press, you can usually get a good finished panel with clamps and weights.
 The key is to make sure the pressure is evenly distributed.
 Otherwise, the glue may create rigids and bubbles in the veneer.
 This will ruin the panel.
 Click here for more information about veneering without a vacuum.

 6: Allow the Panel to Dry Correctly

-Standard cold press veneer glue needs about 60 minutes of press time to "set" the veneer glue.
-Remember, the actual cure takes another 4 to 6 hours so be sure to let the panel dry completely before you do any sanding or machining.
+Standard cold press veneer glues require 60 minutes of press time to "set" the veneer glue.
+Remember that the actual cure takes another 4 to 6 hours so be sure to let the panel dry completely before you do any sanding or machining.

-Don't leave a panel in the press for much longer than the glue specifies.
-For some veneer adhesives, this can cause the glue to get "globby" which won't let the panel cure evenly.
+Don't leave a panel in the press longer than the glue specifies.
+For some veneer adhesives this can cause the glue to get "globby" which then causes ripples and bubbles to form in the veneer.
 Leaving panels in for too long can also allow mold to grow.
-I've seen cherry develop patches of mold in less than 6 hours.
+I've seen cherry and maple develop patches of mold in less than 6 hours.